lesterpjy/uva_msai_vault/RL/7 - Off-Policy TD Learning with Approximation.md

 2. **TDC** (Temporal Difference with Correction): An improved version of GTD2

 These methods are stable because they perform true gradient descent on the PBE, unlike semi-gradient methods.

+Cons:
+- Additional step size parameter for learning v (‘larger’ than α)
+- Need to store and update two parameter vectors
+- Extension needed to apply it to non-linear approximators
+- If semi-gradient TD converges, often does so faster than GTD2

 ## Convergence Properties